NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 ## Prototype your system

-The system should:
-* use the Raspberry Pi
-* use one or more sensors
-* require participants to speak to it.
+**Improvements to the system:**

-**Context: memories.txt.
+Context: memories.txt.
 The idea is that the ollama model should also be given the content from this file whenever it responds to a user's input.
-This would allow the ollama model to remember the user's previous interactions and personal history without requiring a large vector database or anything else that's heavier in the system.**
+This would allow the ollama model to remember the user's previous interactions and personal history without requiring a large vector database or anything else that's heavier in the system.

-**Visual extension: For the purposes of this lab, we chose to have the visual extension be a "rubber duck".
+Visual extension: For the purposes of this lab, we chose to have the visual extension be a "rubber duck".
 Mostly as an homage to how developers would use a rubber duck to debug their code.
 The idea being that this rubber duck therapist device could help users "debug" their own thoughts and feelings.
-The hope would be to extend this image to be a talking gif with emotions, however, image generation models are not yet coherent or fast enough to realize this.**
+The hope would be to extend this image to be a talking gif with emotions, however, image generation models are not yet coherent or fast enough to realize this.

 **Here is the video of our setup:**